-Purpose 18F-fluorodeoxyglucose (FDG) positron emission tomography/computed tomography (PET/CT) and MRI are used for detecting liver metastases from uveal melanoma.
+Purpose: 18F-fluorodeoxyglucose (FDG) PET/CT and MRI are used for detecting liver metastases from uveal melanoma.
 The introduction of new treatment options in clinical trials might benefit from early response assessment.
-Here, we determine the value of FDG-PET/CT with respect to MRI at diagnosis and its potential for monitoring therapy.
+Here, we determined the value of FDG PET/CT with respect to MRI at diagnosis and its potential for monitoring therapy.

-Material and methods Ten patients with biopsy-proven liver metastases of uveal melanoma enrolled in a randomized phase III trial (NCT00110123) underwent both FDG-PET coupled with unenhanced CT and gadolinium-diethylene triamine pentaacetic acid-enhanced liver MRI within 4 weeks.
-FDG-PET and MRI were evaluated blindly and then compared using the ratio of lesion to normal liver parenchyma PET-derived standardized uptake value (SUV).
+Material and Methods: Ten patients with biopsy-proven liver metastases of uveal melanoma enrolled in a randomized phase III trial (NCT00110123) underwent both FDG-PET coupled with unenhanced CT and Gadolinium-DTPA-enhanced liver MRI within 4 weeks.
+FDG PET and MRI were evaluated blindly and then compared using the ratio of lesion to normal liver parenchyma PET-derived standardized uptake value (SUV).
 The influence of lesion size and response to chemotherapy were studied.

-Results Overall, 108 liver lesions were seen: 34 (31%) on both modalities (1-18 lesions/patient), four (4%) by PET/CT only, and 70 (65%) by MRI only.
+Results: Overall, 108 liver lesions were seen: 34 (31%) on both modalities (1-18 lesions/patient), 4 (4%) by PET/CT only and 70 (65%) by MRI only.
 SUV correlated with MRI lesion size (r=0.81, P<0.0001).
-PET/CT detected 26 of 33 (79%) MRI lesions of more than or equal to 1.2 cm, whereas it detected only eight of 71 (11%) lesions of less than 1.2 cm (P<0.0001).
-MRI lesions without PET correspondence were small $(0.6 \pm 0.2 \text{ vs. } 2.1 \pm 1.1 \text{ cm.})$ P<0.0001).
-During follow-up (six patients, 30 lesions), the ratio lesion-to-normal-liver SUV diminished in size-stable lesions $(1.90 \pm 0.64 - 1.46 \pm 0.50, P < 0.0001)$, whereas it increased in enlarging lesions $(1.56 \pm 0.40 - 1.99 \pm 0.56)$ P = 0.032).
+PET/CT detected 26/33 (79%) MRI lesions \geq 1.2cm, while it detected only 8/71 (11%) lesions <1.2-cm (P<0.0001).
+MRI lesions without PET correspondence were small (0.6±0.2cm vs. 2.1±1.1cm, P<0.0001).
+During follow-up (6 patients, 30 lesions), the ratio lesion-to-normal-liver SUV diminished in size-stable lesions (1.90±0.64 to 1.46±0.50, P<0.0001), while it increased in enlarging lesions (1.56±0.40 to 1.99±0.56, P=0.032).

-Conclusion MRI outweighs PET/CT for detecting small liver metastases.
+Conclusion: MRI outweighs PET/CT for detecting small liver metastases.
 However, PET/CT detected at least one liver metastasis per patient and changes in FDG uptake not related to size change, suggesting a role in assessing early therapy response.
-Melanoma Res 00:000-000 © 2011 Wolters Kluwer Health | Lippincott Williams & Wilkins.